 Alabama Uniform Traffic Crash Reports – Alabama Courts have said that automobile accident reports are inadmissible at trial.
 However, judges have disagreed on the reason why.
 One Alabama statute states, “No such report shall be used as evidence in any trial, civil or criminal, arising out of an accident…” (Ala.
 Code § 32-10-11).
 In Mainor v.
 Hayneville Telephone Co., 715 So.
 2d 800 (Ala.
 Civ.
 App.
 1997), the Alabama Civil Court of Appeals decided that the statute required that automobile accident reports be excluded at trial.
-However, other judges have prevented admission of automobile accident reports on the basis of the “hearsay rule” (Alabama Rule of Evidence 802).
-In limited situations, an automobile accident report can be used at trial to refresh a police officer’s memory while he is testifying or to impeach a witness who has made a prior inconsistent statement.
-Yet in the vast majority of cases, the jury will not be allowed to view the accident report or learn all the information contained in the report.
+However, other judges have prevented admission of automobile accident reports based on the “hearsay rule” (Alabama Rule of Evidence 802).
+In limited situations, an automobile accident report can be used at trial to refresh a police officer’s memory while testifying or to impeach a witness who has made a prior inconsistent statement.
+Yet, in the vast majority of cases, the jury will not be allowed to view the accident report or learn all the information contained in the report.

-Subsequent Remedial Measures – When a person or company’s wrongful acts or omissions cause personal injury, then hopefully that person or company will take action to eliminate the wrongful acts or omissions in the future to prevent injuring more people.
+Subsequent Remedial Measures – When a person or company’s wrongful acts or omissions cause personal injury, then hopefully, that person or company will take action to eliminate the wrongful acts or omissions in the future to prevent injuring more people.
 The fact that action is taken to prevent further personal injuries from occurring can be compelling evidence of fault for the original injury.
 However, as a matter of public policy, we want to encourage people to take “remedial measures” to fix their past behavior.
 This encouragement is found in Alabama Rule of Evidence 407, which states, “When after an event, measures are taken which, if taken previously, would have made the event less likely to occur, evidence of the subsequent measures is not admissible to prove negligence or culpable conduct in connection with the event.”
 This rule is based on the idea that we want people to exercise care to protect others.
 If this type of evidence was admissible in personal injury cases, it is possible that persons or companies would not alter their wrongful behavior because it could expose them to liability.

 Payment of Medical Expenses – It may happen that a person who injures another will offer to pay the injured person’s medical expenses.
 Such an offer could be seen as an admission of fault.
 If the injured person wishes to bring a lawsuit, evidence that the defendant offered to pay the medical expenses would seem to be great proof that the defendant was at fault.
-However, Alabama Rule of Evidence 409 prohibits such evidence.
+However, the Alabama Rule of Evidence 409 prohibits such evidence.
 Again, it is clear to see the justification for the prohibition.
 By prohibiting such evidence, we encourage people to act charitably.
-People may be fearful that, if they offer to pay another’s medical bills after a car collision, then it may come back to haunt them in a civil lawsuit.
+People may fear that if they offer to pay another’s medical bills after a car collision, it may come back to haunt them in a civil lawsuit.
 The rules of evidence lift this fear by preventing a jury from hearing such evidence.

 As you can see, rules regarding evidence in Alabama can be quite complex.
-At Siniard, Timberlake & League, we have experienced attorneys to assist in this process.
+At Timberlake & League, we have experienced attorneys to assist in this process.